vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-kubernetes-monitoring-overview.md

 - Observability
 ---

 Observability is a key element of cloud native application architectures.
-You need to be able to see when and where failures occur.
+Most modern applications are distributed in nature, with a collection of multiple modules that communicate with each other via APIs.
+Anytime a problem occurs you need to be able to see when and where failures happened.
 And you need to measure failures to establish a profile or baseline against which deviations from normal operation can be identified and addressed.
 As such, monitoring, feature-rich metrics, alerting tools, and data visualization frameworks are a key element of successful cloud native applications.

 This guide provides an overview of monitoring tools for Kubernetes environments.